Pre-proposal Deadline: Monday after Thanksgiving

 - Budget for each year broken down by category.
 See the guidelines provided by the Office of Corporation, Foundation and Government Support for budgets and travel.

-- Budget explanation, including an itemized explanation for each category described in the budget and a discussion of expected timing for any course release.
+- Budget explanation, including an itemized explanation for each category in the budget and a discussion of expected timing for any course release.

 - Either a vita or a short (NSF-style or similar) biographical sketch of PI(s) and other personnel.